micha11938/netbox_export-import/README.md

 # netbox_export-import
-In this file Is how I import data in netbox with the export / import feature.
+In this file I show I import data in netbox with the export / import feature.

 Maybe this could save other people a bit of time because it's quite a bit of work before the data is ready for importing in netbox.
 And besides that I wonder if there is a quicker way to do this.
 What I did was export data from a running netbox application in Docker (I have a few running for test purposes) and after formatting the data in several steps import the data in a running acceptation and production environment.